-The Mitsubishi L200 eSports Concept, winner of the inaugural Mitsubishi Motors in the UK Truck King Battle, has today made its public debut at the Mitsubishi Motors Badminton Horse Trials.
+The Mitsubishi L200 eSports Concept, winner of the inaugural Mitsubishi Truck King Battle, has today made its public debut at the Badminton Horse Trials.

-The winning entry has been realised thanks to Mitsubishi UK and Ralph Hosier Engineering who had the task of building this unique show vehicle.
+The winning entry has been realised thanks to Mitsubishi and Ralph Hosier Engineering, who had the task of building this unique show vehicle.

 Based on a standard Mitsubishi L200, this heavily modified show truck benefits from a chassis extension of 800mm and has been widened by 80mm to enable it to house a twin gaming area.
 Each of the two race simulator gaming set-ups is complete with a racing seat and Logitech G920 Driving Force Racing wheel, pedal box and gear shifter.
 Xbox One consoles are linked to curved 24-inch LED screens which are being used to run Forza Horizon 4.